 Mary Clark-Glass was formerly a lecturer in law and broadcaster in Belfast.
-She has been involved in equality and human rights issues since the 1970s.
-She was Head of the Equal Opportunities Commission for Northern Ireland from 1984 to 1992, a Human Rights Commissioner from 1984 to 1990, and is a former member of the Probation Board for Northern Ireland.
-She also served as a Commissioner on the Commission for Racial Equality for Northern Ireland.
-Mary is currently a General Medical Council associate, a member of the General Dental Council's Fitness to Practise Committee and was a non-executive member of Board of Royal Group of Hospitals Belfast until 31 March 2007.
+She has been involved in equality and human rights issues since the 1970's.
+Head of the Equal Opportunities Commission (EOC) for Northern Ireland 1984-92, a Human Rights Commissioner 1984-1990, former member of the Probation Board for Northern Ireland, she also served as a Commissioner on the Commission for Racial Equality (CRE) for Northern Ireland.
+Mary is currently a General Medical Council (GMC) associate, a member of the General Dental Council's Fitness to Practise Committee and was a non-executive member of Board of Royal Group of Hospitals Belfast until 31 March 2007.